 Next, I added more stamping with a different stamp.
 Just to break the white a little bit.
 Here’s the finished mixed media background:

 If you want to add more things on top, check this out.
-I glued a girl from my printable design, which you can download for free in my printables library (sign up at the bottom of the post.
+I glued a girl from my printable design, which you can download for free in my printables library (sign up at the bottom of the post).
 Also, I used other paper cut-outs from my previous projects, and all of these are in my free resource library, too.
 (You can request the password at the bottom).

 This one is going to be messy, so I’m giving you the heads-up.